 Note: Client server does not require NFS services to be running.

-7. Now, mount the NFS share on your client server with mount command.
+7. Now, mount the NFS share on your client-server with the mount command.

 # mount –t nfs server:/nfs /nfsshare

-For permanent mounting make entry in /etc/fstab file like below and test by rebooting the server.
+For permanent mounting make an entry in the “/etc/fstab” file like below and test by rebooting the server.

 # vi /etc/fstab server.example.com:/nfs /nfsshare nfs defaults 0 0

-This is how you can setup NFS server and share directories using it to the client.
+This is how you can set up a network file system (NFS) server and share directories using it to the client machines.

 This is a very basic setup with minimal options, we will be covering more NFS tutorials in detail in our next tutorial.
 You can expect tutorials on Kerberos enabled NFS sharing, troubleshooting NFS, sharing trough NFS version 4, etc. If you want to get more such tutorials then subscribe to our newsletter for free, like us on Facebook, follow us on Twitter and keep sharing or articles.